CKNW: Bill Rea ownership

 In 1947, Rea purchased a half-interest in Port Alberni radio station CJAV.
 Several personalities who started there would move to CKNW.
 These included Joe Chesney, who became morning show host until moving on to establish Langley station CJJC (now CKST in Vancouver) in 1963, and Jim Robson, who would provide play-by-play for the newly established Vancouver Canucks of the NHL beginning in 1970.

 On January 2, 1949, CKNW switched frequencies to 1320 AM and increased its power from 250 watts to 1,000.
-The station again increased power to 5,000 watts on November 5, 1954.

-Jack Webster advanced talk-show radio methods during his time with CKNW in the 1960s.
+CKNW again increased its power to 5,000 watts on November 5, 1954.
+Jack Webster was an early host of a call-in talk show during his time with CKNW in the 1960s.

 WIC ownership

-In February 1956, Bill Rea, experiencing health problems, sold CKNW to Frank Griffiths and the Allard family, who went on to form Western Broadcasting Company, which later became Western International Communications (WIC).
-In February 1958, long time CKNW Creative Director Tony Antonias wrote a jingle that was introduced on CKNW in April 1958, and used across western Canada for years for the famous Woodward's "$1.49 Day" sale (said aloud as "dollar forty-nine day") on the first Tuesday of every month.
+In February 1956, Bill Rea began experiencing health problems.
+He sold CKNW to Frank Griffiths and the Allard family, who went on to form Western Broadcasting Company, which later became Western International Communications (WIC).
+In February 1958, long time Creative Director Tony Antonias wrote a jingle that was introduced on CKNW in April 1958.
+It was used across western Canada for years for the famous Woodward's "$1.49 Day" sale (said aloud as "dollar forty-nine day") on the first Tuesday of every month.

-On November 17, 1958, the station switched to its present frequency of 980 AM.
+On November 17, 1958, the station moved frequencies to 980 AM.
 On February 22, 1960, its transmission power was increased to 10,000 watts, and it was further increased to 50,000 watts in 1965.
 On January 15, 1969, CKNW moved into larger studio space in a former Safeway store in New Westminster.
-Parent company Western Broadcasting put FM sister station CFMI on the air on March 22, 1970.